yoonalimsuwan/REAL-FOLD-ONE/README.md

 A unified physics‑based framework for macromolecular refinement and mutational scanning.
-Built around a novel **Self‑Organised Criticality (SOC) controller**, it refines proteins, DNA, RNA, and their complexes using a fully differentiable energy function, then scales to thousands of *in silico* mutations across multiple GPUs — all without writing a single line of CUDA C++.
+Built around a novel **Self‑Organised Criticality (SOC) controller**, it refines proteins, DNA, RNA, and their complexes using a fully differentiable energy function powered by **OpenMM**, then scales to thousands of *in silico* mutations across multiple GPUs — all without writing a single line of CUDA C++.

 ---